PeterCamilleri/CX16/docs/assist_16.md

 ## Overview

-The assist_16.i65 file contains macros that assist CX16 programmers in handling 16 bit values in 65C02 assembly language.
-It consists of a number of utility macros that are normally included in a source file with the following line of code:
+The assist_16.i65 file contains macros that assist CX16 programmers in handling 16 bit values in W65C02S assembly language.
+These macros are not intended to be a comprehensive set of 16-bit operations, but rather those operations most needed in the course of writing an 8-bit assembly language program.

+The library is normally included in a source file with the following line of
+code:

     .include "assist_16.i65"

 Note that none of the code in this file has any dependency on any ROMs, entry points, or other software in the system.
-It can be used with any 65C02 system.
+Thus, it can be used with any W65C02S system.

 This table lists the operations provided by the assist_16 package.